amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 CPU performance notes:
 ----------------------
-With the D-Cache option enabled the "020" CPU core will enjoy substantial performance improvements - on par with a 030 at 50MHz in many benchmarks.
+The D-Cache option is essentially a turbo switch for the CPU, making it perform on par with a 030 at 50MHz in many benchmarks.
+Unfortunately running with it enabled introduces lots of subtle glitches in many (mostly older) games and demos, so it's recommended is to leave it off as default.

-Since most WHDL installs include patches to counter bugs introduced when running games on a much faster CPU than originally intended, having the option enabled is highly recommended.
-Not only will booting, browsing the menu system and running the Workbench be faster - many games will benefit too.
-That is especially true with almost any software involving 3D polygon rendering.
+On the other hand some titles, mostly 3D polygon games and demos, will benefit greatly from the CPU boost D-Cache offers.
+So it's an option worth experimenting with on a case by case basis.

-Still, some titles may have bugs or simply run too fast, in which case it may be worth experimenting with disabling D-Cache.
+Note that the glitches introduced with D-Cache on can sometimes clear up by turning it off while Minimig is running.
+Other times they seem to stick until reboot.
+The latter behavior is the case with, for example, Turrican II and Grand Monster Slam (and many less significant titles).

 The CPU D-Cache option is available in OSD -> CPU & Chipset.